 State of implementation/results

-- The project in the north-west of Colombia is carrying out different actions in favor of territorial control and management of the activities carried out by the indigenous communities located in the Chocobiogeographic.
+- The project in north-western Colombia is implementing various measures to provide territorial control and management of the activities of indigenous communities in the region.

 - The project has developed strategies to continue the work during the current COVID-19 pandemic.
 For example, indigenous communities were encouraged to use technologies.
 Also, nine indigenous environmental leaders have been recruited to host training activities, workshops, meetings, and other activities in their communities.
 To date, eight training workshops have been held in eight communities.
 Furthermore, three local guard meetings were held and fourteen workshops on life plans and internal regulations carried out.
 Life plans and internal regulations are planning strategies for land use that include ethnic approaches and aim at a sustainable use and management of ancestral territories.

 - A total of 30 meetings on life plans and internal regulations have been held with the four indigenous peoples Embera Dóbida, Emberá Eyábida, Embera Tule and Embera Senú.